 - REQUIRED: Meet the National Wildland Coordinating Group qualifications and standards for Firefighter Type 2.

-- REQUIRED: At least 1 season of experience in wildland or prescribed fire operations.
+- REQUIRED: At least 1 full season of experience in wildland or prescribed fire operations.

 - Ability to work both independently and as part of a team.